 It is worth noting that FMCS does not have an Inspector General.
-In mid-2020 FMCS inaugurated an Ombuds office.
-Instead, FMCS relies upon its Ombuds, General Counsel, Budget

-Director, and Finance Director to assist with oversight and enforcement activities.
+Instead, FMCS relies upon its General Counsel, Budget Director, and Finance Director to assist with oversight and enforcement activities.
 Given the small size of the Agency and the strength of its internal controls, the FMCS believes that this arrangement is more than reasonable and adequate for meeting the Agency's obligations under FMFIA.